 If using a synthetic gut string: when installing on fine tuners (like the one pictured below), put the peg end of the string through the ball end of the string (forming a lasso) and put this lasso around the prongs of the tuner.
 This will prevent the breakage of strings at the tuner; lassoing the string is not necessary on most violin E strings or steel A, D, G, and C strings.
 Continue as above with the installation at the peg end.
 It is always a good idea to put graphite (pencil lead) in the top nut groove when changing strings to aid in the smooth passing of the string over the nut.
 Return to Top

 Cracks & Open Seams: Check your instrument regularly for cracks and open seams.
 In any quality of instrument, excessive dryness can cause both cracks and open seams, so humidify your instrument with an instrument humidifier and, if possible, a case humidifier--this is especially important in the winter when the heat in your home will dry out the air.
 Have your repairmen glue open seams and cracks as soon as possible so they do not get worse.
-Do not apply cleaner or to polish an instrument that has open cracks as this may make any future repairs very difficult.
+Do not apply cleaner or to polish an instrument that has open cracks or seams as this may make any future repairs very difficult.
 Lashof Violins checks instruments for open seams and cracks at no charge to the customer.
 Return to Top

 The Soundpost:The soundpost is the heart and soul of the instrument and must be adjusted as the instrument changes with weather conditions.
 It is not recommended the musician attempt to adjust their own sound post- an inexperienced hand can cause serious damage to the inside and top of the instrument.
 Always release the tension of the strings if the soundpost falls (see image to the left).
 Return to Top

 Why Strings Break.
-Strings today are manufactured to such a high-quality that it very uncommon for a string to break with normal use/tuning.
+Strings today are manufactured to such high-quality standards that it very uncommon for a string to break with normal use/tuning.
 The following is a list of common locations where strings break and the probable cause.
 When in doubt, keep your broken string and take the string and your instrument to your local repairman for investigation.

 1. Breaks at fine tuner: the string was installed incorrectly and the tuner sides are pinching the sides of the string causing it to break or there is a metal bur on the fine tuner prong.
 See the instructions above for proper installation of soft centered (synthetic core), thicker strings.